ski-climb/checks-for-understanding/module-2/backend/week_three.md

 ```

 12. Why do we want to validate our models?
- * *Validations on the models are one way to ensure that useless information doesn't get saved to the database (like a horse without a name or comment without any content.*
+ * *Validations on the models are one way to ensure that useless or nonsensical information doesn't get saved to the database (like a horse without a name or comment without any content.*